Health Codes (Chinese mobile app group): Misuse as movement control

 There have been concerns that the code may be abused by the authorities to restrict access to public services and movement for reasons other than pandemic control.
 In June 2022, the concern turned into reality as 1,317 people – a mixture of depositors of recently bankrupt rural banks in Henan and owners of unfinished apartments freshly abandoned – found their Health Code turned red, preventing them from traveling to Zhengzhou and attending a protest.
-In response, one protestor said "They are putting digital handcuffs on us."
+In response, one protester said "They are putting digital handcuffs on us."
 Three officials were punished by the party: one stripped of party credentials and two given demerits.
 No charges have been filed.

 Similar incidents have happened earlier but involved no official response.
 In December 2021, a human rights lawyer called Xie Yang tried to travel to Shanghai to visit a dissident's mother despite authorities' warnings.
 He found his code turned red at the airport despite no recent travel, was stopped by security, tried to resist quarantine and failed.
 In January 2022, he was put under arrest for two criminal charges of inciting subversion and provoking trouble.

-Personal health evaluation (gradient health code)
+Personal health evaluation

 The Hangzhou government is actively exploring additional services on the health code, such as medical visits and scenic reservations. in May 2020, the Hangzhou government plans to make the health code permanent and try to introduce a personal health evaluation system.
 Based on the health score, the color of the health code fades from green to red instead of the usual green, yellow, and red colors.
 Factors that affect the health score include exercise, alcohol consumption, smoking and sleep.
 For example, drinking 200 ml of alcohol leads to a 1.5-point drop in health score, smoking 5 cigarettes leads to a 3-point drop in health score; if walking reaches 15,000 steps, the score goes up significantly by 5 points.
 In addition, the health score will be linked to many groups such as businesses, buildings, and communities to arrive at a total score.
 The personal health evaluation makes Hangzhou's smart city construction "a code first", and also ensures that the public "can't get enough of the health code".
 However, netizens and experts have questioned that the health code violates personal privacy and may lead to discrimination.